 AI is potentially a growth hacker’s dream solution; though it will still require imagination and agility to fully exploit it.
 But the potential for more rapid exploitation of insights, including automating incremental change and real-time personalisation will inevitably disrupt the market for A/B testing solutions as the boundary between testing and exploitation becomes blurred.

 AI is a fast growing field of computer science with obvious applications in digital optimisation.
-AI will not replace the need for optimisation experts as it still needs to be told what kind of changes customers may respond to and graphic design is a creative process.
+AI will not replace optimisation experts as it still needs to be told what changes customers may respond to.
 However, AI is likely to be increasingly integrated into digital optimisation software to allow for faster and more complex testing processes to speed up the exploration phase of testing and to deliver real-time personalisation of the customer experience.

 Related post: How is AI disrupting conversion rate optimisation?

 Over 300 tools reviewed – Digital Marketing Toolbox.

 A/B testing software – Which A/B testing tools should you choose?

 Types of A/B tests – How to optimise your website’s performance using A/B testing.